Part 1: Depositphotos Contributor Royalties

 For many contributors Depositphotos accounts for a considerable part of their income each month.
 That’s thanks to regular sales and that nice commission rate.
 Plus they have vastly improved their communication with their contributors.

-Our experience with Depositphotos has been a positive one, and they continue to improve for us.
+My experience with Depositphotos has been a positive one, and they continue to improve.
 They have demonstrated some solid sales potential and a well run organisation that is determined to be a key player in the industry.
-If they maintain their marketing and keep growing at the rapid pace seen so far, then expect to see them as serious competition for the other big agencies.
+If they maintain their marketing and keep growing at the rapid pace seen so far, they will remain serious competition for the other big agencies.

 Lately I am seeing more credit sales as well, which is encouraging considering they promote subscriptions so much.
 Credit sales not only earn you more, but show that customers are sticking around well past their initial free subscription has expired.